hyperledger/bevel/docs/source/operations/corda_networkyaml.md

           chart_source: "platforms/r3-corda-ent/charts"     # Relative Path where the Helm charts are stored in Git repo
           git_repo: "github.com/<username>/blockchain-automation-framework.git"   # Gitops git repository URL for git push
           username: "git_username"          # Git Service user who has rights to check-in in all branches
-          password: "git_access_token"          # Git Server user password/access token
+          password: "git_access_token"          # Git Server user password/access token (Optional for ssh; Required for https)
           email: "git_email"                # Email to use in git config
-          private_key: "path_to_private_key"          # Optional (required when protocol is ssh) : Path to private key file which has write-access to the git repo
+          private_key: "path_to_private_key"          # Path to private key file which has write-access to the git repo (Optional for https; Required for ssh)
         ports:
           p2p_port: 40000
           tunnelport: 39999